 A suitable rule calls both components to perform their jobs.
 It is contained in the default Gateway Anti-Malware rule set.

-The rule is not available in older versions of Skyhigh Security Secure Web Gateway.
+The rule is not available in older versions of Skyhigh Security Web Gateway.
 So we recommend the following:

 - Inspect your rule set system.

 - If the rule is not included in the default Gateway Anti-Malware rule set or any other rule set you are using for anti-malware filtering, create the rule in one of these rule sets.